 But you might not need it.

-You might be better off with SEMrush (free 7-day trial here) which gives you a solid rank tracker (albeit much slower) but also an entire toolset of SEO goodies that makes the SEO nerds weep with joy (or is it just me 🙂 ).
+You might be better off with SEMrush (get a SEMrush free trial here!) which gives you a solid rank tracker (albeit much slower) but also an entire toolset of SEO goodies that makes the SEO nerds weep with joy (or is it just me 🙂 ).

 So, SEMrush is a better deal for those on a budget.

-However, if you’ve some dough to spare, and you have important keywords to track then AccuRanker can’t be beat at what it does best.
-With a monthly subscription you will always get fresh and accurate data to work with.
+However, if you’ve some dough to spare, and you have important keywords to track then AccuRanker can’t be beaten at what it does best.
+With a monthly subscription, you will always get fresh and accurate data to work with.

 AccuRanker is an awesome tool and I wholesomely recommend it.